Statistical properties of dynamics. Introduction to the functional analytic approach: Some general Linear Response statements

 (where $m$ is the normalized Lebesgue measure on the phase space).
-The approximated operator $L_{\delta }$ can be seen in the following way: let $ F_{\delta }$ be the $\sigma -$algebra associated to the partition $I_{\delta }$, let us consider the projection on the step functions supported on the elements of the partition given by
+The approximated operator $L_{\delta }$ can be also seen in the following way: let $F_{\delta }$ be the $\sigma -$algebra associated to the partition $ I_{\delta }$, let us consider the projection on the step functions supported on the elements of the partition given by

-($\mathbf{E}$ is the conditional expectation), then we define the approximated operator as:
+($\mathbf{E}$ is the conditional expectation), we define the approximated operator as:

-In a series of works it was proved that in several cases the fixed point $ f_{\delta }$ of $L_{\delta }$ converges to the fixed point of $L$.
-Explicit bounds on the error have been given, rigorous methods implemented and experimented in several classes of cases (see e.g. \cite{BB},\cite{BM},\cite {DelJu02},\cite{F08},\cite{L} and \cite{GN} where several computations on nontrivial systems are also shown).
-Ulam methods and similar methods have been also used to rigorously compute (up to prescribed errors) other important quantities related to the statistical properties of dynamics, as Linear Response (see \cite{BGN}), dimension of attractors (see \cite{GN2}) or diffusion coefficients (see \ref{BGN2}).
+In a series of works it was proved that in several cases the fixed probability measure $f_{\delta }$ of $L_{\delta }$ converges to the fixed point of $L$ as the accuracy of the approximation gets better and better.
+Explicit bounds on the error have been given, rigorous methods implemented and experimented in several classes of cases (see e.g. \cite{BB},\cite{BM}, \cite{DelJu02},\cite{F08},\cite{L} and \cite{GN} where several computations on nontrivial systems are also shown).
+Ulam methods and similar methods have been also used to rigorously compute (up to prescribed errors) other important quantities related to the statistical properties of dynamics, as Linear Response (see \cite{BGN}), dimension of attractors (see e.g. \cite {GN2}) or diffusion coefficients (see e.g. \cite{BGN2}).
 Some more details on the Ulam method will be given in Section \ref{dopo} \ in the case of Piecewise Expanding maps of the interval.